Ajd760/Page_Replacement/README.md

 Assumptions: It is assumed that the user will enter real values as parameters on the command line for the page
 	size as well as the physical memory size.
 It is also assumed that this program will be run in a Unix environment because it depends on sys/time.h

+*Note: must supply a memory references text file as input